Arts in Mind Innovation Scheme

 Arts in mind Open Space

 To support applications to the scheme, the IoPPN and Cultural Institute at King's held an Open Space event on Thursday 2 March 2017 at the ORTUS learning & events centre.
-This provided:

 - An opportunity for academics to share their research interests with artists from a diverse range of disciplines.